Last updated February 17th, 2022.

 However, despite a central location bordering five other countries in Southeast Asia, Laos is at a huge disadvantage.
 That’s because Laos is landlocked with no access to the ocean.

 It’s difficult for Laos to export products and trade with the international community because of this.
-They rely on neighbors for access to global shipping lanes which makes the Laos economy inflexible and less self-sufficient.
+They rely on neighbors for access to global shipping lanes which makes manufacturing in Laos inflexible and less self-sufficient.

 Furthermore, and similar to Myanmar, those wanting to invest in Laos have few viable options.
-Foreigners cannot own freehold property, their stock exchange includes just seven companies, while running a business involves tons of bureaucracy.
+If you’re a foreigner, you cannot own freehold property here – all land in Laos is collectively owned by national community.

 Cambodia enjoys the highest growth and arguably the best investment prospects out of all the five places on our list.
 Both its economic growth and government policies are going in the right direction which makes Cambodia highly attractive for investors.

 Along with several other countries above, Cambodia hasn’t suffered a recession in more than two decades.
-It skipped the Asian Financial Crisis in 1997, missed the tech bubble of the 2000s, and outgrew the Global Recession in 2008.
+The country skipped the Asian Financial Crisis in 1997, missed the tech bubble of the 2000s, and outgrew the Global Recession in 2008.

 Frontier markets such as Cambodia, Myanmar, and Laos have the potential for strong growth.
 Nonetheless, they often need foreign capital to jump-start their economies in the first place.